7 daily habits to stop neurodivergent masking fatigue

 How to build a low-demand routine to stop neurodivergent masking fatigue

-Create a quiet, slow morning that requires zero complex decisions.
-Eat the same healthy breakfast every single day.
-This simple automation preserves your vital brainpower for important tasks later.
+Make it a slow, uneventful morning with zero complex decisions.
+Have the same nutritious breakfast every day.
+This simple automation frees up your precious brain resources for more critical activities later.

-- Uniform dressing: Wear identical, comfortable clothes to eliminate decision fatigue.
+• Uniform dressing: Wear the same, comfy clothes to get rid of decision fatigue.

-- Automated meals: Eat a rotating menu of three safe dinners.
+• Meals on auto-pilot: Enjoy a changing menu of three safe dinners.

-- Written communication: Text your friends instead of calling whenever possible.
+• Written communication: Text your buddies rather than calling whenever feasible.

-- Nature trails: Walk a lonely forest path where social rules do not exist.
+• Nature trails: Walk a lonely path in the forest where there are no social rules.

-- Neurodivergent support groups: Join a community that fundamentally understands your unique brain.
+• Neurodivergent support groups: Find a community that gets your unique brain instinctively.

 10 Reasons you must stop neurodivergent masking fatigue today